Gokul332003/Gokul332003/README.md

 ###

-<p align="left">- 🔭  I am a Computer Science Engineering student with a focus on Backend Development, Artificial Intelligence, and Data Science.<br>- 📚  I am actively involved in various backend development projects, where I apply my knowledge of data structures, algorithms, and software engineering principles to build efficient and scalable applications.<br>- ⚡  In my free time, I participate in coding competitions and hackathons, which allow me to enhance my problem-solving abilities and collaborate with like-minded peers.</p>
+<p align="left">- 🔭  I am a Computer Science Engineering student with a focus on FullStack Development, Artificial Intelligence, and Data Science.<br>- 📚  I am actively involved in various backend development projects, where I apply my knowledge of data structures, algorithms, and software engineering principles to build efficient and scalable applications.<br>- ⚡  In my free time, I participate in coding competitions and hackathons, which allow me to enhance my problem-solving abilities and collaborate with like-minded peers.</p>

 ###